ImKventis/ImKventis/README.md

 # Hello!

 I'm studing computer programming and I develop for fun whenever I can unless I'm gaming of course.
-I prefer programming non-GUI applications however I do have fun creating sub mods for [Monika After Story](https://github.com/Monika-After-Story/MonikaModDev) with Ren'Py(Python 2.7)
+I prefer programming non-GUI applications however I have had some fun helping make sub mods for [Monika After Story](https://github.com/Monika-After-Story/MonikaModDev) with Ren'Py(Python 2.7)

 I mostly focus on Go, C and Python projects but I also know how to program in Typescript and trying my best to learn Rust.